nickcrider/ot-docs/docs/using_the_api.md

 After all, our `transfer()` is really just made up of a series of corresponding Building Block Commands.
-We've just chosen (what we think are) sensible defaults, like dropping the tip in the trash when done, rather than returining it to the box, or some other place.
+We've just chosen (what we think are) sensible defaults, like dropping the tip in the trash when done, rather than returning it to the box, or some other place.
 So if those defaults don't work for you, it's easy to use the power of Python to define your own `my_transfer()` that does exactly what you want!

 ## Examples

-To get an idea of the differences between the Building Block Comamands and the Complex Commands, see these examples of common liquid handling tecniques:
+To get an idea of the differences between the Building Block Commands and the Complex Commands, see these examples of common liquid handling techniques:

 - [Basic Transfer](examples/basic_transfer.md)
 - [Dilution](examples/dilution.md)